Line-Sweep Terrain Lighting

 Finally, we have all the pieces in place to produce a map.
 In the map below, each tile goes through a two-phase bake (CPU or GPU).
 The static bake runs once when the tile’s elevation data arrives: compute surface normals, 8-pass LSAO, and pack the results into an rgba8unorm texture:

 The map viewer below is thrown together hastily with the help of Claude since I was not able to find another viewer which satisfied my requirements.
-Although it’s not hard to get tiles onto a map, it’s tricky if you really care about tile lifecycle and smooth updates.
+Although it’s not hard to get tiles onto a map, it’s tricky if you really care about tile lifecycle, multi-pass computation, and smooth updates.
 Pan with click+drag; zoom with the mouse wheel.